Patrick Eisdell Moore: Early life and education

-Moore was born in Bristol, England on 17 March 1918, the son of Alice Moore (née Lofthouse) and her husband, New Zealand surgeon Arthur Eisdell Moore.
+Moore was born in Bristol, England on 17 March 1918, the son of Alice Moore (née Lofthouse) and her husband, New Zealand surgeon Arthur Eisdell Moore who served with the Royal Army Medical Corps.
+He was named William Ernest Moore but nicknamed 'Pat', having been born on St Patrick's Day; as an adult he changed his name by deed poll to Patrick William Eisdell Moore.
 He was educated at Auckland Grammar School, and then studied medicine at the University of Otago, from where he graduated MB ChB in 1943.
-On 21 December 1942, he married Beth Beedie in Dannevirke.